kiyunkim/Note-to-Self/Agile_Scrum_JIRA.md

 # Agile

 - a methodology/philosophy; [Kanban](#kanban) and [Scrum](#scrum) are frameworks for the Agile environment
+- [JIRA](#jira) is an issue tracker commonly used by Agile teams
 - Wikipedia:
   - Agile software development describes a set of values and principle for software development in which the requirements and solutions change and evolve through the collaborative effort of cross-functional teams.
   - It advocates adaptive planning, evolutionary development, continuous movement, and encourages rapid and flexible response to change.

+### Value/Effort Matrix

+  - Quickly rank features by their **value** relative to its **effort** or difficulty.
+  - 4 Quadrant map: x-axis as difficulty, y-axis as value
+  - Used for 'nice to have' features, not critical or need-have features

 ## Kanban

 - Follows a continuous flow